kstenerud/dogma/kbnf.md

 The `uint` function creates an expression that matches the given [range](#ranges) of big endian unsigned integers with the given number of bits.

-A `bit_count` of 0 causes it to create an expression for the minimum number of bits required to represent the value.
-This is useful for passing to encoding functions for arbitrarily large numbers.
+A `bit_count` of 0 causes the function to create an expression for the minimum number of bits required to represent the value.
+This is useful for passing to encoding functions for arbitrarily large numbers such as [ULEB](https://en.wikipedia.org/wiki/LEB128).

 ```kbnf
 uint(bit_count: unsigned, value: unsigned): expression